If there’s one thing most of us would agree on, it’s that we need more time.

 Tailwind provides some fantastic analytics, easy scheduling tools that adopt to your audiences best times to post, PLUS you can add your Facebook & Twitter accounts so you can select by-pin if you want to also share on those accounts.
 Just another way to automate and help make your social sharing easier.
 When you select a pin to schedule, you can choose multiple boards to pin it to (spaced out across your schedule) or set up a ‘group board’ thats automatically going to schedule it out to a group of boards you’ve designated.
 You can add the “Tailwind” Publisher extension to your browser, so you can easily schedule pins while reading articles or directly from Pinterest; its basically like the Pinterest browser extension except this will save them to pin later, rather than immediately sharing.

-Investment: Try your free trial today!
+Investment: They offer a free trial, or about $10/month if pay yearly (it’s worth it).
 You can schedule 100 pins for free, plus if you sign up using my link you’ll earn $15 worth of credit to get started!
 This one admittedly took me a little longer to set up, so feel free to ask any questions once you log in!

 Why do I use both you ask?